-A reading of Virginia Woolf's translation of the suppressed chapter, “Stavrogin’s Confession”, from Dostoevsky’s novel Demons. he reading by Samuel Collings, who will play the role of Stavrogin in a new dramatisation of the book opening in London in October, will be preceded by a talk on the book and the suppressed chapter by Irina Kirillova, and a talk on Virginia Woolf's relationship with the book and Hogarth Press, by Dr Nicola Wilson.
+A reading of Virginia Woolf's translation of the suppressed chapter, “Stavrogin’s Confession”, from Dostoevsky’s novel Demons.
+The reading by Samuel Collings, who will play the role of Stavrogin in a new dramatisation of the book opening in London in October and produced by SplitMoon Theatre, will be preceded by a talk on the book and the suppressed chapter by Irina Kirillova, and a talk on Virginia Woolf's relationship with the book and Hogarth Press, by Dr Nicola Wilson.

 Stavrogin’s Confession was translated into English for the very first time by Virginia Woolf and Samuel Koteliansky.
 The Confession was published by Hogarth Press in 1922 together with Dostoevsky’s “The Plan of the Life of a Great Sinner”.